 - I need to be paid for this extra work, especially at a time where I have the responsibility to help my own family to deal with the pandemic.

-- I feel worried for my family back home who does not have a reliable medical system; I would be happy to be able to further help my family be better prepared and safer.
+- I feel worried about my family back home who does not have a reliable medical system; I would be happy to be able to further help my family be better prepared and safer.

 As long as you feel comfortable sharing, you can give your employer more information about your concerns for your family so they better understand your situation.